AdobeDocs/commerce-testing/src/pages/functional-testing-framework/troubleshooting.md

 ### Solution

-This issue is fixed in the MFTF 2.5.0.
+This issue is fixed in the version 2.5.0 of the Functional Testing Framework.

-In versions of the MFTF lower than 2.5.0 you should:
+In versions of the Functional Testing Framework lower than 2.5.0, you should:

 1. Open the functional.suite.yml file at: